jtablesaw/tablesaw/docs-src/main/tutorial.md

 Tablesaw is a large library.
 We'll use Tablesaw to look at data about Tornadoes.
 If you haven't already done so, we strongly recommend that you read the Getting Started guide, before continuing here.

+The code can be found in the core project, in the test folder under tech/tablesaw/examples/TornadoExample
 ## Exploring Tornadoes

 To give a better sense of how Tablesaw works, we’ll use a tornado data set from NOAA.
 Here’s what we’ll cover: